 This day I have perfected for you your religion and completed My favour upon you.
-(The Holy Qur’an 05:03)
+(Holy Qur’an 05:03)

-“Fasting on the day of Arafah is an expiation for the preceding year and the following year.”
-(Ibn Majah)
+The Prophet (ﷺ) said: “Fasting on the day of Arafah is an expiation for the preceding year and the following year.”

-“To offer salatul tahajjud [night prayer] during one of its nights is like performing the late night prayer on the night of power.
-[Lailatul Qadr].”
+Prophet Muhammad (ﷺ) said: “To offer salatul tahajjud [night prayer] during one of its nights is like performing the late-night prayer on the night of power [Lailatul Qadr].”
 (Tirmidhi)

 Allahu Akbar, Allahu Akbar, laa ilaha ill-Allah, Allahu Akbar, Allahu Akbar, wa lillahi’l hamd.

-Allah is the greatest, Allah is the greatest, there is no god but Allah, Allah is the greatest, Allah is the greatest, and to Allah belongs praise.
+This translates to: Allah is the greatest, Allah is the greatest, there is no God but Allah; Allah is the greatest, Allah is the greatest, and to Allah belongs all praise.